ScanzyLLC/scanzy-barcodescanner-sample-ios-swift/README.md

 # scanzy-barcodescanner-sample-ios-swift
-native ios sample to use ScanzyBarcodeScannerSDK
+native ios sample to use ScanzyBarcodeScannerSDK which implements the barcode capture capabilities of the ScanzyBarcodeScannerSDK for iOS and Android.
+It supports reading a large number of different barcode symbologies, such as Code39, Code93, Code128, Codabar, UPC-A, UPC-E, EAN-8, EAN-13, ITF, QRCode, Aztec, PDF-417, Data Matrix, etc.

-## Environment Setup
+## Prerequisites

 - To develop iOS app, you need to use [XCode](https://developer.apple.com/xcode/)
 - ScanzyBarcodeScannerSDK is delivered via CocoaPods, one of the most popular iOS package managers, if you haven't setup CocoaPods, check the official site for more details.
 [CocoaPods](https://guides.cocoapods.org/using/getting-started.html)

-## Get Started
+## Installation

 ### Install ScanzyBarcodeScannerSDK